Getting started

 Define a licence policy by reviewing licences

 You must first create a licence policy by analysing the Open Source licences.
-If you want to test the application, you can import the shared data provided by the Hermine project (analysed licences and generic obligations) :
+If you want to test the application, you can import the shared data provided by the Hermine project (analysed licences and compliance actions) :

 Create product and a release